gauravcodepro/BIGG-metabolicmaps.jl/README.md

 # BIGG-metabolicmaps

 - using julia, linear programming, struct and vector graphics to make escher metabolic maps.
-- one additonal function to include before the release
+- one additonal function to include before the release.
+- #### to do : add the final changes and add the example file.
 ```
 suppose you have a reaction of a metabolite like this:
 http://bigg.ucsd.edu/models/iJO1366/reactions/PRASCSi